12 hour summer road trip with dogs, anyone?

 Tire Pressure & Fluids

-Speaking of topping off – I’ll also have my fluids topped off and might need to get an oil change before leaving on our trip.
+Speaking of topping off – I’ll also have my fluids topped off and might need to get an oil change before leaving for our summer road trip.

-My wiper blades for the front and the back need to be exchanged before we back out of our driveway in mid July, so I’ll be pulling up to my favorite garage soon, asking them to exchange those blades for me.
-I don’t want to be caught on the road with poorly wiping blades during a downpour.
+My Jeep wiper blades for the front and the back need to be exchanged before we back out of our driveway in mid July.

 The glove box is also where I keep a printout of our medical insurance for the pups as well as their rabies certifications.

 I got an update alert for my GPS a few weeks ago, so I’ll still need to load it with current maps.

 By the way – I always keep a hardcopy Road Atlas in the car as well – you never know when technology might fail you!